(I may earn a small commission from the products mentioned in this post.)

-Once I had my first knee surgery, I crossed it off my list.
+Once I had my first knee surgery, I crossed skydiving off my list.
 Eventually, I had knee replacement surgery and I didn’t think it was even possible.

-What a surprise when for my 69th birthday day, when my son took me skydiving.
+What a surprise when for my 69th birthday, my son took me skydiving.
 This was 2 years after my knee replacement, so I had ample time to recover from the surgery.

 I didn’t know what we were going to do until I arrived at the airport.